yasirkula/UnityTextToTextMeshProUpgradeTool/.github/README.md

 Add `Plugins/IngameDebugConsole` folder to the **Assets & Scenes To Upgrade** list and then upgrade everything.
 No manual intervention necessary.

+**NOTE:** As of v1.8.0, IngameDebugConsole uses TextMesh Pro by default.

 ### Upgrading [DynamicPanels](https://github.com/yasirkula/UnityDynamicPanels)

 Add `Plugins/DynamicPanels` folder to the **Assets & Scenes To Upgrade** list and then upgrade everything.
 While upgrading the scripts, *DynamicPanelsCanvasEditor.cs* will throw a compiler error.
 Fix it as follows before proceeding to upgrade the components: